 DCRT (Disable Certification).
-A DCRT bit of zero (0) indicates that the Target will perform a media certification operation to generate a Clist.
-A DCRT bit of one (1), indicates that the target will not perform any media certification process or format verification operation while executing the FORMAT UNIT command.
+The DCRT bit must be set to one (1), indicating that the target will not perform any vendor-specific media certification process or format verification operation while executing the FORMAT UNIT command.

 STPF (Stop Format).
 The STPF bit controls the behavior of the Target when one of the following events occurs: